top of page

 6. Breathing Easy: Winter Stable Air Quality

-With increased time spent indoors, horses are exposed to higher levels of dust, mould spores, and ammonia.
+With increased time spent indoors, horses are exposed to higher levels of dust, mold spores, and ammonia.
 Research shows that even clinically healthy horses can develop airway inflammation under these conditions, often without obvious outward signs.

 Protecting respiratory health requires:

-• Effective ventilation without creating draughts
+• Effective ventilation without creating draughts.

-• Low-dust bedding and forage
+• Low-dust bedding and forage.

-• Steaming or soaking hay where appropriate
+• Steaming or soaking hay where appropriate.

-• Thorough, regular stable hygiene
+• Thorough, regular stable hygiene.

 🌬️ Good air quality is a cornerstone of winter respiratory health—not an optional extra.

 Winter challenges invite closer observation and more intentional management.
-Physical systems—respiratory, digestive, musculoskeletal, immune—are deeply interconnected, and mental wellbeing influences them all.
+Physical systems—respiratory, digestive, musculoskeletal, immune—are deeply interconnected, and mental well-being influences them all.
 When these needs are addressed together, winter becomes a period of consolidation rather than decline.

 A horse that is comfortable, nourished, mobile, and mentally settled through winter does not simply endure the season—it emerges into spring healthier, more resilient, and better prepared for the demands ahead.